DionTheWrapperOfflineGuy2021/Wrapper-Offline-1.3.0.1/faq.md

 Chromium is literally Chrome.
 It's the libre software base Google uses to build Chrome, and then they tack proprietary parts like auto-updates and Google integration in so it's more appealing and they have more control over your experience.
 Ungoogled-chromium is just a version of Chromium that has any Google integration that's left in Chromium removed for privacy.
 If you don't trust me, feel free to look through the code on GitHub: <https://github.com/Eloston/ungoogled-chromium>
 And these VirusTotal results for it: <https://www.virustotal.com/gui/file/bab1f622f9a966baffa07838c305e586715979db884cd7369df96bb08c092f8a/detection>
-And you can also see an independent report from this site that analyzes software for spyware traits: <https://spyware.neocities.org/articles/ungoogled_chromium.html>
+And you can also see an independent report from this site that analyzes software for spyware traits: <https://spyware.neocities.org/articles/ungoogled_chromium.html> (note: chromium it's not a virus, it's a virus when an application you download from random sites download a innocent chromium version but it's reveal a virus, don't worry! use ungoogled chromium, ungoogled chromium it's not a virus ok?